 Step #16 Put Roofing on the Trusses and Nesting Box

 Once your frame, walls, nesting box, and trusses are in place, you can add your roofing.
-We chose to use metal roofing which we screwed into the trusses and cross beams using self-tapping screws.
+We used metal roofing which we screwed into the trusses and cross beams using self-tapping screws.
 Unless you have the proper tools, it’s advisable to have someone cut your metal roofing to size.

 You can also use regular shingle roofing if that’s your preference.